 Thank you, it’s a great observation.

-From founding, growing and selling my first business at university through investing in real estate for 17 years, through working as a strategy consultant for nearly two decades advising leading international companies and private equity funds on M&A and corporate strategy across many sectors, through investing in proptech businesses pretty much from when proptech started emerging as a sector, through sitting on the Pi Labs Investment Committee (Europe’s first and most prolific venture capital fund investing exclusively in early stage ventures in the proptech vertical) and being part of investment bodies such as the London Business School E100 captive angel network (where I did my MBA), I’ve seen a lot.
+From founding, growing and selling my first business at university through being in real estate for 17 years, through working as a strategy consultant for nearly two decades advising leading international companies and private equity funds on M&A and corporate strategy across many sectors, through investing in proptech businesses pretty much from when proptech started emerging as a sector, through sitting on the Pi Labs Investment Committee (Europe’s first and most prolific venture capital fund investing exclusively in early stage ventures in the proptech vertical) and being part of bodies such as the London Business School E100 captive angel network (where I did my MBA), I’ve seen a lot.

 That’s what I’m bringing together at the helm of CrowdProperty which is my absolute passion and focus.
 We’re building the best property project lender in the market, efficiently and effectively delivering strong secured returns to investors, both retail and institutional.